AleRo96/RT2_assignment1/README.md

 First of all, you need to build both the ros1 workspace and ros2 workspace.
 Once you have done that, you can source them using the right ROS distros.
+It's mandatory to have installed the ros1_bridge package in your ROS 2 workspace.

 In a shell, source the ROS 1 distro and launch the simulation with Gazebo:
 ```